clampz/ocr_project/README.md

 ```
 python main.py -r params.dat neuralNet.dat
 ```

+the majority of the optical character recognition goal is the implementation of error back propagation training of a neural network. most of that code is in the propagate module. then there's image preprocessing which mostly happens in the capture module. the high level image manipulation happens in the main module.

 the following sources are the inspiration for the code i've written and the resources that i have used to understand